The House on Sorority Row: Music

 The film's music score was written by Richard Band and performed by the London Philharmonic Orchestra, recorded at Wembley Studios.
-The Washington, D.C.-based powerpop band 4 Out of 5 Doctors appears in the movie, performing several of their songs.
+The Washington, D.C.–based power pop band 4 Out of 5 Doctors appears in the movie, performing several of their songs.

 La-La Land Records issued a disc of Band's score in 2015.
+Terror Vision subsequently reissued the score on vinyl in 2021.

 Release

 The one-sheet poster and advertising were created by Film Ventures International's regular advertising agency, Design Projects Incorporated.
 Design Project's owner, Rick Albert art directed the key art and title treatment design.
-The key art was illustrated by Jack Lynwood, who painted illustrations for many motion picture campaigns during the late 1970s and '80s.
+The key art was illustrated by Jack Leynnwood, who painted illustrations for many motion picture campaigns during the late 1970s and '80s.
 The copylines were written by distributor Film Ventures International's Edward L. Montoro.

 Initially, Metro-Goldwyn-Mayer expressed interest in distributing the film, but ultimately backed out, after which Film Ventures International bought it for distribution.
 The House on Sorority Row was given a limited theatrical release on November 19, 1982 in the United States, opening in Albuquerque, New Mexico and Las Vegas, Nevada.
 The theatrical release expanded to major cities such as Los Angeles on January 21, 1983.

+The film was released in the United Kingdom in December 1983 under the title House of Evil.